What is Collagen?

 Consuming Too Much Sugar

 When your body digests too much sugar, that sugar clings to collagen proteins, a process called glycation.
-This process creates AGEs, or Advanced Glycation End products, which are extremely destructive to collagen proteins (78).
+This process creates AGEs, or Advanced Glycation End products, which are extremely destructive to collagen proteins, and their respective collagen health benefits (78).

 Without proper protection, your skin is victim to the harsh UV-rays of the sun.
 Not only do those UV-rays gradually degrade the extracellular matrix of your skin that collagen makes up, it also accelerates the activation of genes related to photoaging.